Language: EN

 Sending information to Arduino

-In this example, we use the serial port to turn on or off the LED integrated in the Arduino board.
+In this example, we use the serial port to turn the integrated LED on or off on the Arduino board.
 To do this, we send a character to the Arduino board using the serial monitor.
-If ‘a’ is sent, the Arduino board turns off the LED, and if ‘b’ is sent, it turns it on.
+If we send ‘a’, the Arduino board turns off the LED, and if we send ‘b’, it turns it on.

 int option;